 Another shot of the first foundationless frame.

-And a close-up.
-UPDATE: I didn’t notice all the brood in this comb before.
+Update: I didn’t notice all the brood in this comb before.
 Can you see the little grubs curled up in the cells near the bottom half of the frame?

-ANOTHER UPDATE (Jan.
-04/11): Those larvae were drone larvae.
+January 4th, 2011: Those larvae were drone larvae.
 Most, if not all, of the larvae laid on the foundationless frames were drones.
 See Foundationless Frames Can Mean Lots of Drones for more info.

 We did a full inspection of Hive #1, pulling out and inspecting every frame.
 Here are the rest of the pics from the inspection: